telepresenceio/telepresence.io/docs/v2.4/reference/vpn.md

 As with the first case, the ideal resolution is to move the pods away, but this may not always be possible.
-In that case, your best bet is to attempt to shrink the VPN's CIDR (i.e. make it route more hosts) to make Telepresence's routes win by virtue of specificity.
+In that case, your best bet is to attempt to shrink the VPN's CIDR (that is, make it route more hosts) to make Telepresence's routes win by virtue of specificity.
 One easy way to do this may be by disabling split tunneling (see the [prerequisites](#prerequisites) section for more on split-tunneling).